 Physical or mental impairments include sensory impairments such as those affecting sight and hearing.
-It also covers mental impairments, including learning disabilities and mental illnesses, when the illness is recognised by the medical profession.
+It also covers mental impairments, including learning disabilities and mental health conditions, when the condition is recognised by the medical profession and progressive conditions such as MND or muscular dystrophy.